Skip to main content

 Home gardeners dig and store more than 80 amaryllis bulbs each fall to protect them through winter and enjoy outdoor blooms lasting two weeks or more, experts say.

-• Many years ago the author heard about planting Amaryllis bulbs outdoors and has since planted them each spring, digging over 80 bulbs this fall amid growing neighborhood interest.
+• Many years ago the author heard about planting Amaryllis bulbs outdoors and has since planted them each spring, digging over 80 bulbs this fall as local gardeners embraced the trend.

-• Following Mike's method, gardeners dig bulbs before fall frost, dry them in a garage for storage, and keep them around 50 degrees F while monitoring temperature fluctuations or using a covered tote.
+• Following Mike's method, gardeners dig bulbs before fall frost, dry them in a garage, then remove dried leaves and store at around 50 degrees F, monitoring temperature or using a tote with a light-blocking lid.

-• Available widely this season, amaryllis bulbs are easy to find at garden centers and offer blooms lasting two weeks or more when planted outdoors.
+• Available widely this season, amaryllis bulbs are easy to find at garden centers and offer blooms lasting two weeks or more outdoors.

 Insights by Ground AI